ezraroi/Human-AI-Collab/ai.md

 **[In-Context Learning (ICL)](in-context-learning.md):**
 - Adapts to user's prompt without parameter updates
 - Enables real-time calibration of Sₜ *relative to* the Challenge Gap, without changing the Challenge Gap itself
-- Creates personalized scaffolding
+- Creates context-specific scaffolding
-- Not "bonding"—adjusting its responses and presentation to support [Alpha-Function](alpha-function.md) activation
+- Not "bonding"—adjusting its responses and presentation to help sustain usable challenge so the [Alpha-Function](alpha-function.md) can operate

 **Emergent Properties:**
 - Complex conversational behavior